DurbanD/eJuicer/README.md

 ## Disclaimer

 Strictly speaking, nobody should use this except as a curiosity.
 Smoking is bad for you and nicotine is dangerous.
-I am not responsible for anything that happens if this is used to make anything by anyone other than myself.
+I am not responsible for anything that happens if this is used to make anything by anyone.